 At one point, I found out that I was descended from Irish nobility.
 That felt good, till I went on to read that our reign ended when my ancestors partied for days on end with a competing clan whose sole purpose was to get them drunk and kill them.
 So much for that.

 As an adult, I learned that my father didn’t leave because of me.
-He left because he and my mother didn’t get along.
+He left because because of extreme dysfunction in his relationship with my mother.
 Then, years later, he sent me a newspaper clipping: an obituary of the obstetrician who had delivered me.
-He died just a couple of years ago.
+He had recently died.
 Not only that but he was a medical pioneer who established the link between administering oxygen to newborns and blindness.
 Phew!
 So I didn’t destroy the world in my first six weeks of life.

 All that stuff hung over me like a cloud for a long time.
 I breathed failure, and it smothered me.
 But then I died.
 That’s right.